italiangrid/storm/documentation/sysadmin-guide/1.11.7/index.md

 $ yum install acl
 ```

-To **enable** ACL (if needed), you must add the acl property to the relevant file system in your /etc/fstab file.
+To **enable** ACLs (if needed), you must add the acl property to the relevant file system in your /etc/fstab file.
 For example:

 ```bash
 $ vi /etc/fstab